bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.7 - 21.04.2015 =
+* NEW : The Polish language file is added.
+* Bugfix : A bug with displaying video was fixed.
+* Bugfix : A bug with compatibility with the Promobar plugin was fixed.
+* Bugfix : Page address changing bug when and address features letter combinations from the translation slug was fixed.
+* Bugfix : Display of categories translation in the Dashboard was fixed.
+* Bugfix : Access to the files in WP root directory bug was fixed.
+* Bugfix : Excerpt translation bug was fixed.
+* Bugfix : A bug with displaying messages when language chart is being edited was fixed.
+* Bugfix : A bug with compatibility with  Booking System (Booking Calendar) plugin was fixed.
+* Bugfix : A bug with uploading images in NextGEN Gallery plugin when working with  Multilanguage was fixed.
+* Update : An image for en_US was changed for the USA flag, and en_GB language was added.
+* Update : We updated all functionality for wordpress 4.2-RC2.

 = V1.0.6 - 24.02.2015 =
 * NEW: We added shortcode and the strings to paste into the template source code.
 * Bugfix : Fixed pagination for default permalinks.